adap/flower/baselines/fednova/README.md

 ## About this baseline

-**What’s implemented:** *_The code in this baseline reproduces the results from Table-1 in the paper which corresponds to experiments on Non-IID CIFAR dataset._*
+**What’s implemented:** *_The code in this baseline reproduces the results from Table 1 in the paper which corresponds to experiments on Non-IID CIFAR dataset._*

 **Datasets:** *_The dataset in the experiment is a Non-IID CIFAR-10 dataset which is partitioned across 16 clients using a Dirichlet distribution with parameter alpha=0.1._*

 **Hardware Setup:** *_The experiment setting consists of 16 clients.
 The training is done on a single workstation consisting of 8 CPU cores, 32 GB of RAM and an Nvidia A100 GPU.
 The total GPU memory usage for the experiment is ~ 10 GB(1.1 GB per client + main process).
 Therefore effectively, 8 clients run in parallel in this setup using the default config.
-The total time for a single experiment in this setup is ~ 50 minutes. (or 30 second per communication round).
-In case of resource constraints, the experiment can be run with 4 clients in parallel by setting client_resources  as following: {num_cpus: 1, num_gpus: 0.25}.
+The total time for a single experiment in this setup is ~ 50 minutes. (or 30 seconds per communication round).
+In case of resource constraints, the experiment can be run with 4 clients in parallel by setting client_resources as follows: {num_cpus: 1, num_gpus: 0.25}.
 This uses ~ 5.4 GB of GPU memory and 4 CPU cores._*

 **Contributors:** *_Aasheesh Singh (Github: [@ashdtu](https://github.com/ashdtu)), MILA-Quebec AI Institute_*